Bill S880/A2707

-What is the Jackson-Taylor Housing Development Fund Company Self-Determination, Preservation And Affordability Act, S880/A2707?
+What is the Jackson-Taylor Housing Development Fund Company Fairness, Preservation And Affordability Act, S880/A2707?

 This bill secures a stable, affordable future for HDFCs with a clearly defined, meaningful tax break that will help keep HDFCs affordable.
 The bill gives HDFCs a permanent tax break in exchange for restricting sales to buyers with lower incomes, and makes sure that the City can’t force us to sign a suffocating Regulatory Agreement just to get the tax break to which we are legally entitled.
 S880/A2707 helps make sure that HDFC co-ops remain affordable for the people who live in them for generations to come and for prospective buyers, and it prevents predatory non-profits from enriching themselves at our expense.